Can taking a relationship break ever work?

 Three months later, we reunited with the same magic we had at the beginning.
 Of course, this tale is still inconclusive because who knows what lies ahead.
 But I’m no longer so judgemental about couples who take a break.

 Taking a break can give you the time you need to get to a different place of readiness.
-However, there are a few essential questions you should consider before taking the plunge:
+However, there are a few essential questions you should consider:

 A relationship break can allow you to make the most of the single life and feel sated, but you may need significantly longer than three months.
 Assess your circumstances objectively.
 If you got together at 18 and feel you both need to explore your independence, will a six-month break really be enough?